-- Granting an exemption would necessarily rely on arbitrary criteria and unduly increase the complexity of the Standard.
-Furthermore, the complexities relating to the tracking of assets may be an interpretation not a requirement as described in paragraph 22 above. - 67 With reference to standard-setting proposals by some stakeholders for an exemption that would potentially resolve the issue for some contracts, it has been noted that a demonstration, that this would result in better information, has not been provided.
+- 66 Granting an exception would necessarily rely on arbitrary criteria and unduly increase the complexity of the Standard.
+Furthermore, the complexities relating to the tracking of assets may be an interpretation not a requirement as described in paragraph 22 above. - 67 With reference to the recent proposals by some stakeholders that would potentially resolve the issue for some contracts, it has been noted that a demonstration, that this would result in better information, has not been provided.